Alternative Options For ADHD Treatment

 Alternate treatments for ADHD very seldom have any harmful side effects.
 The only exception might be if you take supplements without consulting a physician and end up taking too much of them.

-Another problem with medical treatments for ADHD is that they teach you nothing except to rely on medications to solve your problems.
+Another problem with medical treatments for ADHD is that they don't teach coping skills that can stay with you throughout life.
 When you're treating the ADHD without medication, you are forced to learn how to think and act differently in addition to using the natural remedies.

 Types Of Natural ADHD Treatments